SAP/openui5-docs/docs/Parameters_1ab4f62.md

 -   `$$groupId` and `$$updateGroupId`: see [Batch Control](Batch_Control_74142a3.md)

+-   `$$noPatch`: In a property binding, set to `true` to prevent changes of the value to appear in back-end requests.

 -   `$$operationMode`: see [Filtering](Filtering_5338bd1.md) and [Sorting](Sorting_d2ce3f5.md)

 -   `$$ownRequest`: Set to `true` to ensure the binding uses an own service request to read data.
 All values other than `true` lead to an error.